 But are there really people out there who want to give their hard-earned dollars to support campus ministry?

 Yes!
 And not only that, but many donors thank our missionaries for the privilege of giving.

 We are often told that money for building God's kingdom is limited, but according to the Scriptures, this is not true!
 He tells us what is in short supply: workers for the harvest (Matthew 9:37–38).
-For many years God has faithfully provided all the financial support our staff have needed to labor for His kingdom and to raise up more laborers.
-All our staff—from the president to the newest missionary—raise enough support to cover their salary, benefits, ministry expenses and a small administrative fee.
+For many years, God has faithfully provided all the financial support our staff have needed to labor for His kingdom and to raise up more laborers.
+All our staff—from the president to the newest missionary—raise enough support to cover their salary, benefits, ministry expenses, and a small administrative fee.

 The world thinks of fundraising as guilting people into offering a dime or maybe a dollar, but God works differently.
 He gave everything for us and graciously allows us to give our widow's mite for Him.
-God brings together both missionaries and donors for the purpose of participating in His glorious purposes.
+God brings together both missionaries and donors for the purpose of participating in His glorious work.

 Are you committed to making disciples?
 Then share your passion with your donors!
 They will delight that you are effectively evangelizing and discipling students.
 They will see that university campuses are strategic locations for changing the world.
-Often your donors will not only give personally, but go and find others to give as well.
+Often your donors will not only give personally, but will find others to give as well.